Interview with Damodaram Bashyam, Vice President of IT for Verizon Wireless in the United States of America

 DB: Ever since I can remember, I was planning what I wanted to do three years ahead.
 So I thought I wanted to move to the United States in about three years after graduation.
 I knew this experience would help me grow tremendously.

 My first job out of college was for a Bangalore-based company, where I was a software developer, responsible for developing reporting dashboards.
 It lasted about a year.
 After that, I received an opportunity to move and work in the Middle East, in Muscat, the port capital city of Oman.
 After a year, I got my opportunity to come to the U.S., when some of my colleagues, who knew about my dream, insisted to send my resume to an American company, called Transworld Information Systems, that was doing some work in Dubai.
 They hired me on our first meeting and offered me a job in the United States.
 I was working on software development at the time and they needed someone with my skills and, I believe, enthusiasm.
+Back then, I dreamed of something like automation testing which would have maximized the time I could have dedicated to other aspects of development.

 DC: Have you been working and living in the U.S. ever since or have you gone back to India for any significant amount of time during the past two decades?